agiliopadua/compute_fep/examples/CC-CO/README.md

 kcal/mol [Goette, Grubmüller, J Comp Chem 30 (2007) 447].

 These example calculations are for tutorial purposes only.
-The results may not be of research quality (not enough sampling, no evaluation of ideal-gas contributions, etc.)
+The results may not be of research quality (not enough sampling, size of the step in lambda or of the delta for numerical derivative not optimized, no evaluation of ideal-gas contributions, etc.)